ABOUT US

 We further analyzed the 1950s United States' "Strategic Triad" (Credit: US Department of War), air, sea, and land-based nuclear delivery systems.
 Further analysis of the 1980s, the "Strategic Defense Initiative," known as "SDI" or the "Star Wars" program.
 (Credit: The US State Department)

 The global superpowers, the US, Russia, and China, admit that 21st-century modern warfare significantly differs from traditional warfare.
-They also acknowledge that whoever develops a drone-on-drones swarm warfare strategy combined with artificial intelligence (AI) will play a significant role in the next generation of warfare and dominate the world.
+They also acknowledge that whoever develops a drone-on-drones swarm warfare strategy combined with artificial intelligence (AI) capabilities will play a significant role in the next generation of warfare and dominate the world.

 Prague Czech Republic